It's the question parents dread hearing at Christmas time: Is there really a Santa Claus?

 A simple search on Etsy will provide parents with the tool they need to prove to their kids that Santa is always watching.
-Certificates stating whether a particular child has been deemed "naughty" or "nice" by the man in red can be purchased, personalized and printed from home.
+Certificates stating whether a particular child has been deemed "naughty" or "nice" can be purchased, personalized and printed from home.

-Simona Kebakovski, a mom from Australia who sells a version of the certificates in her Etsy shop, created the certificate last Christmas for her 4-year-old daughter, after she wrote a letter to Santa telling him what she wanted for Christmas and promising to be nice.
+Simona Kebakovski, a mom from Australia who sells a version of the certificates in her Etsy shop, created her certificate a few Christmases ago for her then-4-year-old daughter, after she wrote a letter to Santa telling him what she wanted for Christmas and promising to be nice.

 "I printed the certificate and popped it into our letter box when she was sleeping," Kebakovski told TODAY Parents in an email.
 "In the morning, she was so excited — running to the letter box to see if Santa had written to her.
 When she saw the certificate she was so excited."